The King of Havana

 The King of Havana (El rey de La Habana) is a 2015 Spanish-Dominican drama film directed by Agustí Villaronga which adapts Pedro Juan Gutiérrez's dirty realist novel El rey de La Habana.
 It stars Maykol David Tortolo, Yordanka Ariosa and Héctor Medina.
 It is set in the Cuban capital during the Special Period.

 Plot

 Set in the Cuban capital during the Special Period, Reynaldo ('Rey'), returns to his old home in the wake of his escape from a juvenile prison, and wanders around Old Havana, meeting with prostitutes Magda and Yunisleidi.

 Cast

 Production

 A joint Spain-Dominican Republic co-production, the film was produced by Pandora Cinema, Tusitala, AIE El Rey de La Habana and Esencia Films.
 Filming began on 16 April 2015 in the Dominican Republic and it had already wrapped by 4 May 2015.

+Yordanka Ariosa said the sex scenes with Maykol David Tortoló, who was only sixteen at the time of filming, was one of the hardest things she has ever had to do.

+Maykol David Tortoló revealed that his penis was digitally enlarged in some of his nude scenes.

 Release

 The film screened at the 63rd San Sebastián International Film Festival on 23 September 2015.
 Distributed by Filmax, it opened in Spanish theatres on 16 October 2015.